Hegemony is as old as Ancient Greece, but no era lasts forever!

 During my lifetime, as a obstinate minority of one, for me the first recognizable cracks in the façade of American democracy came to the surface with the Bay of Pigs and Vietnam, effecting the social fabric of the country for decennia to come.

-The suggestion that American hegemony is durable and beneficial to both the United States and the world is therefore debatable, as it lacks any form of distribution of power; lacks great diversity; fails to have a deep engagement with China and Russia thereby facilitating the return to the balance of power strategy; reduces competition and bestows significant benefits to the United States. as well as the Western Countries.
+The suggestion that American hegemony with its crusader mentality is durable and beneficial to both the United States and the world is therefore debatable, as it lacks any form of distribution of power; lacks great diversity; fails to have a deep engagement with China and Russia thereby facilitating the return to the balance of power strategy; reduces competition and bestows significant benefits to the United States and the Western Countries.

-Next to its commitment to freedom and liberal values (democracy promotion, free trade, interdependence, and multilateral institutionalism,) the foreign policy toolbox of the US entails also less positive instruments to further American unipolar interests and to shape and direct global events as the foreign policy cabinet includes instruments such as election meddling, economic sanctions, regime change and military aggression.
+Next to its commitment to freedom and liberal values (democracy promotion, free trade, interdependence, and multilateral institutionalism,) the foreign policy toolbox of the US entails also less positive instruments to further American unipolar interests and to shape and direct global events as the foreign policy agenda involved concepts like regime change, benevolent hegemony, unipolarity, pre-emption, and American exceptionalism.

 The National Security paper central assertions since the turn of the century all but expunged the instinctive internationalization of Roosevelt and Truman.
 America’s global power must not be challenged, whereby the U.S. reserves for itself the right to decide who might be its enemies and how they are dealt with.